Duke’s East

 • Glide through crystal-clear channels on a traditional mokoro (dugout canoe) safari, as expert guides introduce you to the remarkable fauna and flora of the Delta.
 Note that mokoro activities are subject to the annual floodwaters, and in dry years may be restricted or curtailed from October to January.

-• Spend a night fly-camping on a remote, lantern-lit island, sleep under the stars armed with a mozzie net and a bedroll.
-(Additional cost).
+• Between June and September, spend a night fly-camping on a remote, lantern-lit island, sleeping under the stars armed with a mozzie net and a bedroll.
+(Weather dependent and at additional cost).

 • Cast a line for the myriad fish species of the Okavango Delta, including African pike, nembwe and tilapia.
 Note that fishing is catch and release and is not permitted during the breeding season, from January – February.